 When we describe the diversity that we experience at MSD, we're not just referring to race or ethnicity.
 Our community is proud of our diverse global influences, family structures, and array of world religions and spiritual ideologies.
 And yes, we even welcome both Duke and UNC fans.
 Diversity for us is not about a single number, but a dynamic experience of rich interactions among our students, faculty, staff, and families in the classroom, on the playground, and at organized school events.
 It's also an aspect of our school that we are committed to nurturing and growing in meaningful ways.

 Many of our families speaks at least one language in addition to English at home.
 Almost half of our community has lived abroad, representing approximately 40 countries.
 Family structures vary, including dual-parent, adoptive, multi-generational, single-parent, same-sex parents, and two household.
 Numerous religions and spiritual practices are observed by our students’ families including Agnosticism, Baha'i, Buddhism, Christianity, Hinduism, Islam, and Judaism.

 Montessori School of Durham’s Diversity and Inclusion Committee works with the Head of School each year on various topics and organizes educational events to support the community, such as a parent education diversity symposium or community conversations.

 Recruitment: Diversity Hiring Fair

-Several staff members attended the Teaching Tolerance workshop on social justice teaching and facilitating critical conversations.
-Our teaching staff also completed the American Montessori Society webinar workshop on Anti Bias Education with Tiffany Jewel.
-The Program/Cultural Diversity Committee spent two years studying Anti-Bias Education and used their study to develop culturally inclusive guidelines for holidays in the classroom and led a school-wide professional development series on the text in 2017-18.
+- The Program Committee (comprised of staff members at each level) spent two years studying Anti-Bias Education and used their study to develop culturally inclusive guidelines for holidays in the classroom and led a school-wide professional development series on the text.
 Learn more about this book here.